ddev/ddev/docs/users/cli-usage.md

 Successfully imported database for drupal8
 ```

-<h4>Non-interactive usage</h4>
+<h4>Non-interactive usage</h4>## Stopping a project
 If you want to use import-db without answering prompts, you can use the `--src` flag to provide the path to the import asset.
 If you are importing an archive, and wish to specify the path within the archive to extract, you can use the `--extract-path` flag in conjunction with the `--src` flag.
 Example:

 `ddev import-db --src=/tmp/mydb.sql.gz`

 ### Importing static file assets

-To import static file assets for a project, such as uploaded images and documents, use the `ddev import-files` command.
+To import static file assets for a project, such as uploaded images and documents, use the command `ddev import-files`.
 This command will prompt you to specify the location of your asset import.
 Next it will import the assets into the default public upload directory of the platform for the project.
 For Drupal projects, this is the "sites/default/files" directory.
 For WordPress projects, this is the "wp-content/uploads" directory.

 ```
 ➜  ddev import-files